Career Design is both a process of lifelong learning and an office at Northeastern that provides tools, resources, and strategies for your journey.

 The framework below shows you how to clarify your goals while also adapting to new data.
 All of our programs are keyed to this framework.
 For program descriptions click here.

 Because we learn from experience, you can’t just think your way to a fulfilling career: you need to test things out.
 Be curious and open-minded as you explore a variety of academic, experiential, and career options.
-NUworks posts co-op, internship, and job listings, and SAIL has a useful opportunity finder.
+Check NUworks which posts co-op, internship, and job listings.